These days, almost anyone can get a website up and running with ease.

 A website with lots of design features will be slower than a leaner website.
 Multiple typefaces and font sizes are an example.
 Loading a library or framework for animations can also make your website slower.
 It’s important to judiciously consider each element of design so you don’t slow your website down unnecessarily.

 Heatmaps present visually striking feedback on where users are spending time on your website.
 They track your users’ mouse movements so you can identify the areas that receive the most attention.
-Below is an actual heatmap.
-Red marks are high traffic zones, blue marks are areas that don’t receive as much attention.

 With this information you can:

 - Use data to optimize your design: You can capitalize on the elements of your design that are attracting users and improve those that aren’t.
 Heatmaps let you test real data against speculative theory or hypothesis so you can make sure you implement the most effective design choices.

 - Optimize CTA placement: You can place your valuable CTAs in the locations that receive the most traffic, increasing the likelihood of conversions.

 - Refine your navigation: You can monitor if your navigation buttons are working effectively.
 If they aren’t attracting user attention, it’s a good design practice to make them more obvious and intuitive.

 With a heatmap, you can make improvements with the confidence that these improvements are data-driven.

 A/B testing is a method of comparing different versions of a webpage to see which one performs the best for a given goal.
 This could include assessing how effective a CTA is, what headline works better or what images and other visual content elicit positive responses.

 Collecting the right data takes the guesswork out of website optimization.
 You can make decisions based on statistical data, which is always a good design practice.